David-Jackson/CodeFights/Interview Practice/chessQueen/README.md

 # chessQueen
-﻿In chess, queens can move any number of squares vertically, horizontally, or diagonally.
-Find all the possible coordinates on an `8 × 8` chessboard that would be safe from the attack of a queen positioned at coordinate `q`.
+In chess, queens can move any number of squares vertically, horizontally, or diagonally.
+Find all the possible coordinates on an `8 � 8` chessboard that would be safe from the attack of a queen positioned at coordinate `q`.
 Return the coordinates sorted in [lexicographical order](keyword://lexicographical-order-for-strings).

 _Note: The coordinates should be given in the standard chess form: `a1`, `a2` ... `h8`._